anjalisilva/mixMVPLN/README.md

 three-way count data using mixtures of matrix variate Poisson-log normal (mixMVPLN) distributions ([Silva et al., 2022](https://arxiv.org/abs/1807.08380)).
-Three different frameworks are available for parameter estimation of the mixtures of MVPLN models: 1) method based on Markov chain Monte Carlo expectation-maximization algorithm (MCMC-EM), 2) method based on variational Gaussian approximations (VGAs), and 3) a hybrid approach that combines both the variational approximation-based approach and MCMC-EM-based approach.
+Three different frameworks are available for parameter estimation of the mixMVPLN models: 1) method based on Markov chain Monte Carlo expectation-maximization algorithm (MCMC-EM), 2) method based on variational Gaussian approximations (VGAs), and 3) a hybrid approach that combines both the variational approximation-based approach and MCMC-EM-based approach.
 Information criteria (AIC, BIC, AIC3 and ICL) are offered for model selection.
-Also included is a function for simulating data from MVPLN model.
+Also included is a function for simulating data from mixMVPLN model.

 ## Installation